Rethinking Round-Trip Translation for Machine Translation Evaluation: Related Work

 \section{Related Work}

-\paragraph{Reference-based Machine Translation Evaluation Metric.} Designing high-quality automatic evaluation metric for translation is one of the fundamental challenges in MT research.
-Most existing metrics largely rely on parallel corpora to provide aligned texts as references~\cite{papineni2002bleu,lin2004rouge}.
-One can compare translated outputs against references to estimate the performance of MT systems.
-The string-based metrics incorporate lexical matching rate for translation quality, such as BLEU~\cite{papineni2002bleu}, ChrF~\cite{popovic2015chrf} and TER~\cite{snover2006study}.
-In addition, metrics using pre-trained language models to estimate the semantic relevance of texts, such as BERTScore~\cite{zhang2019bertscore} and BLEURT~\cite{sellam2020bleurt}, are demonstrated matching human evaluation~\cite{kocmi2021ship}.
-In the meantime, some reference-based evaluation metrics require supervised training to work well \cite{rei2020comet, mathur2019putting}.
-While these automatic evaluation metrics are widely applied in MT evaluation, they fail in the low-resource language translation scenarios where there are no ground-truth parallel references~\cite{mathur2020tangled}.
-Our work relaxes the constraint of the evaluating corpus to non-parallel or even monolingual.
+\paragraph{Reference-based Machine Translation Evaluation Metric.} Designing high-quality automatic evaluation metrics for evaluating translation quality is one of the fundamental challenges in MT research.
+Most of the existing metrics largely rely on parallel corpora to provide aligned texts as references~\cite{papineni2002bleu,lin2004rouge}.
+The performance of the translation is estimated by comparing the system outputs against ground-truth references.
+A classic school of reference-based evaluation is based on string match method, which calculates matched ratio of strings or lexicon, such as BLEU~\cite{papineni2002bleu, post-2018-call}, ChrF~\cite{popovic2015chrf} and TER~\cite{snover2006study}.
+In addition, recent metrics utilize the semantic representations of texts to estimate their relevance, given pre-trained language models, such as BERTScore~\cite{zhang2019bertscore} and BLEURT~\cite{sellam2020bleurt}.
+These methods are demonstrated to be more correlated to human evaluation~\cite{kocmi2021ship} than string-based metrics.
+Some other reference-based evaluation metrics require supervised training to work well \cite{mathur2019putting, rei2020comet} on contextual word embeddings.
+While these automatic evaluation metrics are widely applied in MT evaluation, they are generally not applicable to low-resource language translation or new translation domains~\cite{mathur2020tangled}.
+Our work demonstrates that reference-free MT metrics (\selfscore) could be used to estimate traditional reference-based automatic metrics.